netgen/NetgenAdminUIBundle/README.md

 ActiveExtensions[]=ezoe
 ```

-## Run the installation wizard and activate configuration:
+## Run the installation wizard:

-Run the following command from your installation root to install Netgen Admin UI configuration:
+Run the following command from your installation root to install Netgen Admin UI configuration and follow on-screen instructions:

 ```
 $ php app/console ngadminui:install